-Tomi Lahren on the hot seat after abortion comments
+Tomi Lahren's show pulled for a week after abortion comments

 "I would disagree that you're a hypocrite if you want limited government, and yet you want the government to protect life of the unborn," Beck said.

 Beck did not comment on Lahren's future at the outlet, saying it would be inappropriate to discuss the subject on the radio.
-The Daily Caller's report said that Lahren's "inflammatory, oftentimes angry style has placed her increasingly at odds with coworkers at The Blaze... a situation that's worsened after she called pro-life conservatives hypocrites."
+The Daily Caller's report on Saturday said that Lahren's "inflammatory, oftentimes angry style has placed her increasingly at odds with coworkers at The Blaze... a situation that's worsened after she called pro-life conservatives hypocrites."

 Related: Reporting or commentary?
 Napolitano claim shows Fox's blurry line

-Beck insisted on Monday that Lahren's pro-choice position would not disqualify her from a job at The Blaze, the Texas-based multimedia company he founded in 2010.
+Beck insisted on Monday that Lahren's pro-choice position would not disqualify her from a job at The Blaze, the Texas-based multimedia company he launched in 2010.

 "I don't hire people who are sycophants or who have my opinion," he said.
 "I try to hire people who have a different opinion because I believe in being intellectually rigorous.
 I don't want straw men.
 I want people to make a real argument on the other side so we can learn from each other and we can grow."